KennyMcGeoch/LeetCodeExercises/README.md

 1523.
 Count Odd Numbers in an Interval Range (Easy) 1527.
 Patients With a Condition (Easy)
 1528.
 Shuffle String (Easy)
+1535.
+Find the Winner of an Array Game (Medium)
 1539.
 Kth Missing Positive Number (Easy)
 1544.
 Make The String Great (Easy)
 1550.
 Three Consecutive Odds (Easy)